PSY8071 Child and Adolescent Psychopathology

 Important assessment information

-It is the student's responsibility to participate actively in all scheduled workshops and Web-based activities and to study all course materials, so as to be informed of all course academic and administrative activities and policies, and to maximise his/her chance of meeting the objectives of the course.
+Attendance at all workshops for this course is compulsory.
+It is the student's responsibility to participate actively in all workshops and Web-based activities and to study all course materials, so as to be informed of all course academic and administrative activities and policies, and to maximise his/her chance of meeting the objectives of the course.

 Requirements for students to complete each assessment item satisfactorily: